Last Updated on October 22, 2024

 As a learner driver, your practical driving test is often the most important part of the journey!
 The deciding factor for if you become a full licence holder or if you stay as a learner driver.
 Before you take your driving test you need to think about what vehicle you will use.
 The common choice is to use a driving instructors’ vehicle.
 Did you know that you may be able to use your own car, a family car or a rental for your test?

 We are going to look into all that you need to know about using your own car for your driving test.
-To help ensure you are prepared if you take your own vehicle on the day.
+So if you use your own car for your driving test you will be prepared!

 Criteria for using your own car for your driving test